Manicure: Sanitation options

 In Australia, the United States, and other countries, many nail salons offer personal nail tool kits for purchase to avoid some of the sanitation issues in the salon.
 The kits are often kept in the salon and given to the client to take home, or are thrown away after use.
 They are only used when that client comes in for a treatment.

 Another option is to give the client the files and wooden cuticle sticks after the manicure.
 Since the 1970s, the overwhelming majority of professional salons use electric nail files that are faster and yield higher quality results, particularly with acrylic nail enhancements.

 Shape

-There are several nail shapes: the basic shapes are almond, oval, pointed, round, square, square oval, square with rounded corners, and straight with a rounded tip.
+There are several common nail shapes: almond, oval, pointed, round, square, square oval, square with rounded corners, and straight with a rounded tip.

 The square oval shape is sometimes known as squoval, a term coined in 1984.
-The squoval is considered a sturdy shape, useful for those who work with their hands.
+The squoval is considered a sturdy shape.